codeinchq/pdf2img/README.md

 All requests must by send in POST to the `/convert` endpoint with a `multipart/form-data` content type.
 The request must contain a file with the key `file` and the value the PDF file to convert.

+The server returns `200` if the conversion was successful and the images are available in the response body.
+In case of error, the server returns a `400` status code with a JSON object containing the error message (format: `{error: string}`).

 Supported POST parameters:
 * `format`: The format of the output images.
 Default is jpg.
 * `density`: The density of the output images.
 Default is 300.